Kesava2002/Electronics-Club-Tasks/Mini_Task2/Smart Mirror with Face Recognition/README.md

 ## Software
 Here there are two parts:

 ### User interface
 We need to write a python program to implement the functions of the smart mirror.
-_Note the background screen colour while the program is running should be adjusted so that the mirror looks uniform_
+Note: The background screen colour while the program is running should be adjusted so that the mirror looks uniform.

+### Face Recognition
+For the face regnition part, we can use the OpenCV library to identify the face part of the picture.
+Then we need to create neural network to identify the face from the given set of baseline-photos.
+The user can provide theses photos using an USB storage device with proper organisation of photos.
+This program must provide the user-interface program with a name or it should give an error message.
+Extra Addition: We need to implement an Android/iOS application for the user to add photos and to transfer them to Raspberry Pi device using Bluetooth connection.
+## Parts of Pipleine
+### Part                                                        Feasibility                                     Means to improve
+Python program for user-interface                            Simple                                          -
+Python program for face recognition and identification       Hard to implement                               Nothing I could find for the moment
+Setting up Raspberry Pi, camera, display                     Simple                                          Cost reduction analysis can be done here
+Designing mirror                                             Simple                                          Cost reduction, implementing

+# Prototyping phase
+We can start by obtaining camera, Raspberry Pi device and the display and work on setting up the connections.
+Once proper functioning is ensured, we can start installing all necessary libraries for proper working of the programs.
+Then start running the program in Raspberry Pi.
+Then mirror structure can be constructed and all components can be added.